Portable Python scripts with Docker and Make

 The main idea here is to create a Docker image with the dependencies of the script, but exclude the actual script.
 We'll mount that as a volume when running the container.
 The advantage of this approach is that we can iteratively improve the script without the overhead of building the Docker image unless the dependencies change.

-For the package management we could use plain pip
+For the package management we could use plain pip, or

 been mostly working with lately.